Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Methods

 Here $d_w$ is the average degree and $\wbar$ is the average absolute edge weight of the weighted graph to which the parameters are transferred.
+Equations~(\ref{eq:scale_weighted_beta})--(\ref{eq:scale_weighted_gamma}) determine the transferred parameters as in Fig.~\ref{fig:schematic}(b).

 In this work we use the dataset containing preoptimized parameters for all $N=261,080$ nonisomorphic connected 9-node graphs~\cite{Lotshaw2021BFGS,shaydulin2021qaoakit}.
-The median parameters from this dataset that were computed following Eq.~\ref{eq:scale_median} are given in Table~\ref{table:median}.
+The median scaled parameters from this dataset $\bm\beta_{\text{median}}^S$ and $\bm\gamma_{\text{median}}^S$ are given in Table~\ref{table:median}.
+With the pre-computed median parameters it is straightforward to generate transferred angles for new weighted instances using (\ref{eq:scale_weighted_beta})-(\ref{eq:scale_weighted_gamma}).
+We evaluate the success of this simple procedure for a variety of new instances in the next section.